t288matt/vatpac-stats/docs/GEOGRAPHIC_BOUNDARY_FILTER_CONFIG.md

 ## Overview

-The Geographic Boundary Filter provides polygon-based filtering of VATSIM flight data to only include flights within specified geographic boundaries.
+The Geographic Boundary Filter provides polygon-based filtering of VATSIM data to only include flights, transceivers, and controllers within specified geographic boundaries.
 This document describes all configuration options and usage examples.

 ## Environment Variables